 Erik van Heyningen makes his debut with Pacific Opera Victoria in April 2020 as Escamillo in Bizet’s Carmen.
 The production has been postponed.
 Updates will be posted when confirmed.

-Erik is currently participating in the Artist Diploma in Opera Studies program at the Juilliard School.
-His 2018/19 season included his Carnegie Hall debut as the bass soloist in Mastervoice’s performance of Israel in Egypt, Leporello in Don Giovanni at the Juilliard School, Fernando in La gazza ladra with Teatro Nuovo, and Jochanaan in Salome at the Spoleto Festival.
+Erik’s 2018/19 season included his debut at Carnegie Hall as the bass soloist in Mastervoice’s performance of Handel’s Israel in Egypt; Leporello in Don Giovanni at the Juilliard School, Fernando in La gazza ladra with Teatro Nuovo, and Jochanaan in Salome at the Spoleto Festival.

-As a member of the 2017/18 Michigan Opera Theatre Studio Artist program, he performed Angelotti and the Jailer in Tosca, Count Ceprano in Rigoletto, and Ernest Hemingway et. al in Ricky Ian Gordon’s 27.
-In 2018, he made his Austin Opera debut as Truffaldino in Ariadne auf Naxos.
+Erik was previously a member of the 2017/18 Michigan Opera Theatre Studio Artist program where he performed Angelotti and the Jailer in Tosca, Count Ceprano in Rigoletto, and Ernest Hemingway et. al in Ricky Ian Gordon’s 27.
+In early 2018, he made his Austin Opera debut as Truffaldino in Ariadne auf Naxos.

-In addition to his operatic work, Mr. Van Heyningen has been heard often as a concert soloist in such varied repertoire as Haydn’s Great Organ Mass, Bach’s Cantatas 78 and 140, Handel’s Messiah, Mendelssohn’s A Midsummer Night’s Dream, Haydn’s Lord Nelson Mass, Mozart’s Vesperae solenne de confessore, K339, and Regina Coeli in C, K276, Clérambault’s L’Amour et Bacchus, Vaughan Williams’s Fantasia on Christmas Carols, Fauré’s Requiem, Brahms’s Neue Liebeslieder, Charpentier’s Messe de Minuit pour Noël, and Schubert’s Mass in G.
+In addition to his operatic work, Mr. Van Heyningen has been heard often as a concert soloist in such varied repertoire as Haydn’s Great Organ Mass, J.S.
+Bach’s Cantatas 78 and 140, Handel’s Messiah, Mendelssohn’s A Midsummer Night’s Dream, Haydn’s Lord Nelson Mass, Mozart’s Vesperae solenne de confessore, K339, and Regina Coeli in C, K276, Clérambault’s L’Amour et Bacchus, Vaughan Williams’ Fantasia on Christmas Carols, Fauré’s Requiem, Brahms’s Neue Liebeslieder, Charpentier’s Messe de Minuit pour Noël, and Schubert’s Mass in G.

-He has presented song repertoire at the WQXR Greene Space in New York City; appeared with Brian Zeger in a curation of Schubert’s Die Winterreise for Juilliard’s Songfest at Alice Tully Hall in 2019.
-Erik made an appearance with the Caramoor Schwab Rising Vocal Stars under the direction of Steven Blier.
-Erik received First Prize in the 2016 Gerda Lissner Song and Lieder Competition.
+An advocate of song repertoire, he has performed at the WQXR Greene Space in New York City, and appeared alongside Brian Zeger in a curation of Schubert’s Die Winterreise for Juilliard’s Songfest at Alice Tully Hall in 2019.
+Erik made an appearance with the Caramoor Schwab Rising Vocal Stars in 2019 under the direction of Steven Blier and received first prize in the 2016 Gerda Lissner Song and Lieder Competition.

 As escaped convict Angelotti, Michigan Opera Theater Studio Artist Erik van Heyningen was immediately engaging, delivering the rich, almost intimate lyricism Detroit audiences are coming to expect from him.